researchgraph/data-engineering-oct-2023/README.md

 - Create a db in Neo4j using Neo4j Desktop
 - Create the queries to populate the Graph db
 - Iterate through the queries via Python and Neo4j Python package
+- Populate and create the nodes for AUTHORS, PAPERS and ORGANISATIONS
+- create the relationships PAPER -[WRITTEN_BY]-> AUTHOR & AUTHOR -[IS_PART_OF]-> ORGANISATION

-The JSON file after unzip has a size of app 4.8 GB.
-The file cannot be directly load into memory or by JSON even in Python.
-After carefully consider the options to load this big JSON, considering the use of Neo4j + APOC, and the limited resources of my local machine, I decided to go for a very non optimal way to load the data by chunks in the Neo4j DB (Desktop version 5.3.0) and using Python 🐍 for geting the chunks of JSON and to populate the DB.
+The JSON file (after unzip) has a size of around 4.8 GB.
+This big JSON file cannot be directly load into memory or by JSON package even in Python.
+After carefully consider the options to load this big JSON, considering the use of Neo4j + APOC, and the limited resources of my local machine, I decided to go for a very non optimal way.
+I split the big JSON into smaller JSON files, and then to load the data by chunks in the Neo4j DB (Desktop version 5.3.0 + APOC), and using Python 🐍 to iterate through the files and queries, in order of getting the chunks of JSON to populate the graph DB.

-The file **test1_json2.ipynb** shows an example of a Python 🐍 code to get chunks of JSON from a big JSON file.
+The file **Transform_BIG_JSON.ipynb** shows the Python 🐍 code to get chunks of JSON from a big JSON file.
 The size of the chunks can be configurable.

+It was considered to get 3 types of nodes:
+- AUTHOR
+- PAPER
+- ORGANISATION
+and 2 types of relationships:
+- WRITTEN_BY: PAPER -[WRITTEN_BY]-> AUTHOR
+- IS_PART_OF: AUTHOR -[IS_PART_OF]-> ORGANISATION

-For each element in the JSON file, i.e., for each paper, the following procedures in Cypher are
+In the case of 1 item (article) per JSON the reading and creation of nodes is done.
+For each JSON file ( eg. paper_1.json),  i.e., for each article, the following procedures were performed using Cypher:

 To create the nodes for PAPERS: